 Casa Asia Bingin – Authentic Italian food is tough to come by in Indonesia.
 If you’re hungry you won’t be disappointed with massive portions of Pizza, Lasagna, or Tiramisu.
 Great place for families looking to feed hungry kids or couples looking for a romantic night out with good food.

 What else is there to do in the area other than surfing?

 Yoga at MU BINGIN BALI – Yoga is a great way to cross-train, limber up and get your body realigned for your next session in the surf.
 Mu Bingin Bali is a boutique resort that offers accommodation andVinyasa Flow or Hatha style yoga classes (which are perfect for surfers) in an open-air wooden floor area, allowing you to enjoy the ocean breeze during your sequence.
 It is also a great place for couples or singles looking to be social, Yoga is a great way to get to know some locals or expats in the area.

-The Cashew Tree – Always a big party every Thursday night.
-Live music, drinks, dancing, and surfers keen to mingle.
-The Cashes Tree and Bali Training Centre host local hangouts so if you’re looking for the local party scene, don’t miss out.
+The Cashew Tree – Regular party nights on Thursday night with live music, drinks, dancing, and surfers keen to mingle.
+The Cashew Tree provides seriously epic food (hands down the best in the area) and a local party scene, don’t miss out.